 A tablespoon of cilantro, on the other hand, has only 3.6 micrograms (mcg) of Vitamin K. Basil has a moderate amount at 11 mcg per tablespoon for fresh and 12 mcg for dried (dried and fresh are two completely different flavors in my opinion).
 These could be used but not in amounts much higher than noted.

 A half cup of green peppers is actually pretty low in Vitamin K at 3.4 mcg while red peppers have slightly more at 7.7 mcg for the same half cup chopped.
 Yellow peppers have no Vitamin K as reported by the USDA database.
 All of these would be safe.

 Eating greens is something that can be done as long as you are consistent with the amounts.
-For more information on this see my Dr. Tim Says... column from April 24, 2006.
+For more information on this see this Dr. Tim Says... column.

 Thanks for writing.